Bose Headphones 700 review: A new era of noise cancellation

 - Great battery life

-- No charger in box
+- No wall charger included in box

 Updated: Bose has rolled out an update that deals with the app issues we experienced during our initial product testing period, so we have updated our review to reflect the improvements.